huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 You always have 3 options in any circumstance/situation in life: change it, accept it, or leave it.
 If you don't like something, change it.
 If you can't change it, change your attitude.
-Never complain about anything.
+But never, never, ever complain about anything.
+If it's within your control, go do something about it.
+If it's not, complaining is just a waste of energy.

 [Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Take ownership and responsibility.
 Don't make any excuses.
 Things that are not your fault can still be your responsibility.